Admin-7/Mr-Robot-techniques/InfoSec.md

 * [HackerHigherschool.org](http://hackerhighschool.org/)

   Exceptionally friendly and thorough introduction to penetration testing ("hacking") and general security concepts written with teenagers in mind.
 Perfect for people who want a more guided path to learning network security and computer exploitation basics.
+Pair with [PicoCTF](https://picoctf.com/) ([described above](#recommended-ctfs)).

 * [Linux From Scratch](http://www.linuxfromscratch.org/)